Storage Engine

 - WAL entries include transaction ID, operation type, and data

-- WAL is flushed to disk based on sync mode configuration
+- WAL is flushed to disk for durability

-- This ensures durability in case of crashes
+- This ensures recovery in case of crashes

 Snapshots